What is Rigel?

-Project Rigel is an "All in One" Full Body Motion Capture solution that can provide body, fingers and facial tracking, built using Unreal Engine 4.
+Rigel is an "All in One" Full Body Motion Capture solution that can provide body, fingers and facial tracking, built in Unreal Engine 4, using Vive Trackers.

 Rigel Demo Download

 Rigel VR Demo ( works with Vive Controllers/Valve Knuckles only )

 We also created a detailed documentation, where all Rigel's features are explained in details.